jyutzler/Bridge-Systems/system.md

    * 3NT: 18-19, side suits stopped
    * 4♦: unbalanced maximum (GF, asks for control bids)

-Inverted raises are off in all competition.
+Inverted raises are on in competition.

+Note: This is the treatment recommended by Richard Pavlicek as described in this [quiz](http://rpbridge.net/cgi-bin/quiz.pl?5n4125).
 ## One Over One
 A 1/1 bid shows 6+ dummy points and either a 5+ card suit or no lower 4-card suit.
 Bid 4-card suits up the line